EspressoSystems/espresso-sequencer/README.md

     forge script DeployHotShot --broadcast --rpc-url sepolia --verify

 Running the script will save a file with details about the deployment in `contracts/broadcast/$CHAIN_ID`.

+#### Folder Structure Rationale

+- code for demo purposes goes into the `contracts/demo` folder
+- code that eventually ends up in production goes into the `contracts/src` folder

 ## Misc